clemjvdm/n-body/docs/collision_detection.md

 <div align="center"><img src="./diagrams/7.svg" alt="alt" /></div>

 Great!
-Now we can isolate $t$ and we will be left with a quadratic equation, which is honestly pretty huge and there wouldn't be much point in me showing it here, so uhh... exercise for the reader I guess!
-You can always read the code to see the solution :wink:.
-Using the quadratic formula and the discriminant we can tell if and when the bodies collide.
+Of course you might be wondering how to isolate $t$, but this is not all that interesting and a little bit big for this document, so uhh... exercise for the reader I guess!
+You can find the end result in the code :wink:.

-With this method we can accurately tell when bodies will collide and create a stable
+You may have noticed that our equation is just a quadratic formula, which means we can use the discriminant to establish whether or not two bodies collide.